 The Immigrant Integration Lab (IIL) is an applied research lab exploring the intersection of social work, social policy, and immigrant inclusion.
 IIL is committed to social justice, working toward the well-being of immigrants by pursuing a rigorous academic approach that seeks to understand the appropriate services and delivery systems that lead to full social, civic, and economic integration of the foreign born in the United States.

-The Institute on Aging is headed by James Lubben, the Louise McMahon Ahearn Professor of the Boston College Graduate School of Social Work.
+The Institute on Aging is headed by James Lubben, the Louise McMahon Ahearn Professor of the Boston College School of Social Work.
 Lubben is a leading scholar in social gerontology with an active research agenda examining social support networks among older populations.
 He is also the National Director of the Hartford Doctoral Fellows Program in Geriatric Social Work.